oj-lang/spec-draft/README.md

 ### Array

 Array can be accessed by index in O(1).
-Can add or remove item from the back.
+Can add or remove item from the back in O(1).
+Items can be added and removed in any places in O(n).

 ### List

 List can be accessed by index in O(n).
-Items can be added and removed in any places.
+Can add or remove item from the front and back in O(1).
+Items can be added and removed in any places in O(n).

 ###